 Among the leading ways to reduce furnace breakdowns and make sure it runs efficiently is with yearly scheduled tune-ups on your furnace

 .
-Just like any mechanical equipment, the useful life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are performing efficiently.
-In addition, regular cleanings can help pinpoint going concerns before they become big problems and you end up paying emergency rates on a cold winter night.
-Additionally, because furnaces burn fuel to make it hot, it’s important to inspect all the various parts to ensure there aren’t any ruptures or leaks that could impact the safety of your home.
+Just like any mechanical equipment, the life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are performing efficiently.
+Plus, regular cleanings can help pinpoint going concerns before they become big problems and you end up paying emergency rates on a cold winter night.
+Additionally, because furnaces burn fuel to make it hot, it’s important to inspect all the various parts to ensure there aren’t any cracks or leaks that could impact the safety of your household.
 Taking the time to schedule a tune-up, even when it’s not making that odd rattling noise you’ve been ignoring, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties require annual system maintenance to stay valid, so skipping your tune-ups can sometimes result in losing your furnace warranty, which can be major money if your furnace does ever stop working in the middle of a cold snap.
-Always get all you can from your warranty by keeping it valid as long as possible with yearly furnace system tune-ups from Atmostemp Service Experts.
+Most manufacturers’ warranties call for yearly system maintenance to stay valid, so neglecting your tune-ups can sometimes result in losing your heating or AC system warranty, which can be major money if your furnace does ever stop working in the middle of winter.
+Always get all you can from your warranty by making sure it stays valid as long as possible with yearly furnace system tune-ups from Atmostemp Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter